Tungsten03/projek_koncowy/README.md

 ----Kacper Rajewski Air Quality Environment----
 The application was developed as a final project for postgraduate studies

-The program requests data from the GIOS API and stores it in an SQLite database. <br>
+The program requests data from the GIOS API and stores it in an SQLite database.
 The main functionality of the application focuses on analyzing the measurement data from air quality monitoring stations in Poland.

 ### Author: